emipa606/ReclaimReuseRecycle/README.md

 # Harvested parts

-Parts are either reclaimed as &apos;Non-Sterile&apos; or &apos;Mangled&apos; (or not at all) depending on their damage state.
+Parts are either reclaimed as 'Non-Sterile' or 'Mangled' (or not at all) depending on their damage state.
 The thresholds for the different types of reclamation can be changed in the mod settings.

-&apos;Non-Sterile&apos; parts simply need some medicine to wipe them down and to be reusable again.
+'Non-Sterile' parts simply need some medicine to wipe them down and to be reusable again.
-&apos;Mangled&apos; parts need some basic materials on top of that before they can be reused.
+'Mangled' parts need some basic materials on top of that before they can be reused.

-*I&apos;ve decided against simply &apos;vomiting&apos; out the final usable bionics directly in the harvesting job, since that makes bionic aquisition **way** too easy.
-But now with this mod you have the option to reclaim those parts you want - or if you feel like making a recycling industry out of your raiders, you can do that - it&apos;s just a bit more involved than &apos;Click, get bionics&apos;* .
+*I've decided against simply 'vomiting' out the final usable bionics directly in the harvesting job, since that makes bionic aquisition **way** too easy.
+But now with this mod you have the option to reclaim those parts you want - or if you feel like making a recycling industry out of your raiders, you can do that - it's just a bit more involved than 'Click, get bionics'* .

 Also: Harvesting parts can fail in the same way as medical operations can.
 So better get your good doctor/engineer to carve up those corpses, or you might loose more than you gain.
-(Success is mapped to the &apos;medical operation&apos;/&apos;mechanoid disassembly&apos; chance you can see in your colonists info).
+(Success is mapped to the 'medical operation'/'mechanoid disassembly' chance you can see in your colonists info).

-# Part &apos;Complexity&apos;
+# Part 'Complexity'

-This mod separates reclaimable parts into three &apos;complexity&apos; tiers: primitive, advanced &amp; glittertech.
+This mod separates reclaimable parts into three 'complexity' tiers: primitive, advanced &amp; glittertech.
 Those tiers *mostly* correspond to tech levels Animal-Medieval, Industrial-Spacer &amp; Ultra and above but also take some other stats like price into account.
 The effect of this should be that *all* parts from *any* mod should be supported with this mod.

 # Changes to vanilla gameplay

-This mod adds some special filters to the &apos;corpses&apos; category of stockpile and recipe ingredients which correspond to corpses without any parts, or with parts of a certain complexity.
+This mod adds some special filters to the 'corpses' category of stockpile and recipe ingredients which correspond to corpses without any parts, or with parts of a certain complexity.
-The vanilla &apos;butcher corpse&apos; recipe default get&apos;s modified to only use corpses without any parts.
+The vanilla 'butcher corpse' recipe default get's modified to only use corpses without any parts.
 You can manually enable the use of corpses with parts if you so like.

 # (Un-)Installation